sergioburdisso/solidscraper/README.rst

 =============

 Easy to use JQuery-Like API for Web Scraping/Crawling.
 It also supports Cookies and custom User Agents.
+Solidscraper is compatible with **Python 2 and 3**.

 +-----+
 | ##  |